FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 z_axis_TFs.mat

 The averaged transfer functions are of dimension 1024-by-36.
 1024 is the number of frequency bins corresponding to f_vec, 36 is the number of body rotation angles from 0 degrees to 350 degrees in 10-degree intervals.
+For instance, to obtain the left ear averaged transfer function at mic_1 in the x direction when the body rotation angle is 70 degrees, use

+left_x_mic_1_ave_TF(:, 7)

 ### The truncated impulse responses
 The truncated impulse responses are stored in